• Skip to primary navigation

 But there are times when the encourager needs encouragement.
 Occasionally, all of us experience times when depression or discouragement creep in unannounced.

 Is a writing deadline crushing you?
 Has new technology left you behind?
 Are you struggling to maintain your responsibilities at work or at home because of increased pressures?
 Is your energy level running on empty?
-Has the pandemic drained your motivation and resources?
+Have recent losses left you discouraged?
 What do you do when you’re the leader, the teacher, the parent, the grandparent, the friend or the spouse–and you can’t seem to find the strength to encourage those under your care?
 Where do you find encouragement for yourself?

 Through the years, I’ve learned to find strength and encouragement in several ways.
 If you’re the encourager, and you find yourself in need of encouragement, here are three simple ways that might help you, too: